Thomas Dundon: Alliance of American Football

-In 2025, the AAF’s bankruptcy trustee filed detailed findings alleging that:
+On February 19, 2019, the Alliance of American Football announced a $250 million investment by Dundon and named him as a member of the board of directors.
+The cash infusion is believed to have saved the league from a short-term financial crisis.

-Dundon entered into an oral agreement for $250 million in exchange for majority control.
+Reports noted that Dundon reserved the right to end his investment at any time.

-He then limited funding to $70 million while representing publicly that the full amount was committed.
+Dundon's first publicly visible move as a member of the board of directors, was to move the AAF's championship to the Ford Center at the Star in Frisco, Texas, after meeting with Dallas Cowboys owner Jerry Jones and negotiating the change in venue.
+The move was an effort to align the AAF with the NFL.
+While the game had originally been scheduled for Sam Boyd Stadium in Nevada and ticket refunds had to be issued, the AAF's local partners were reportedly "understanding" of the venue change.

-He and his agents breached fiduciary duties, blocked alternative investors, and forced the league into liquidation while exploring ways to acquire its assets through bankruptcy.
+Dundon later expressed concern for the future of the AAF if the National Football League Players Association was unable to share players.
+The NFLPA was reportedly reluctant to share players because of injury concerns.

-During testimony, Dundon acknowledged telling the press he had committed $250 million but later described those statements as “marketing” rather than contractual.
-The trustee’s report characterized his testimony as “consistently inconsistent” and not credible.
+The AAF suspended operations on April 2, 2019.

 Pickleball

 On December 27, 2021, Dundon's investment firm Dundon Capital Partners acquired Pickleball Central, the largest online pickleball retail site in the world.
 The acquisition also included Pickleball Central's affiliated PickleballTournaments.com software.

 On October 5, 2022, pickleball.com launched, citing an investment from Dundon.
-The platform seeks to "bring together the data, content, and expertise" of the PPA Tour, the professional tour of pickleball, Pickleball Tournaments and Pickleball Brackets, the leaders in tournament and club software, TopCourt, a leader in online pickleball and tennis instruction, and Pickleball Central, the leading pickleball e-commerce platform.

 On November 9, 2022, Major League Pickleball announced a strategic merger with the PPA Tour's VIBE Pickleball League.
 "Coming together as one team league allows us to build much bigger events, offer more prize money, enhance player development, pursue larger media and sponsorship deals and, most importantly, grow the game we all love", Dundon said in a joint announcement with Major League Pickleball's Steve Kuhn.